 Blockchains are open and verifiable, this really helps in betting games as a player don’t want to trust anyone.
 Also, game rules and incentive mechanism can verifiable by anyone.
 This reduces chances for scams.

 Using real asset create real-world incentives, which makes blockchain games different from other platforms.
 How many times did you earn real money playing games?
 Because of inbuilt incentivization. it’s easier to build games which pay on the blockchain.

 3- Aligned Developer — Player Interests

 If developers can no longer change the rules of the games easily, it becomes more difficult to exploit existing users to make money.
 This trust component to blockchain games makes will benefit both developers, new users, and loyal players.
 With blockchain-based games, players and creators are on a team.

 Conventional games run on the centralized server.
 They can be shut down for various reasons.
 I remember that I used to play Deamon souls, whose online servers shut down recently.

 I still love small games like curve fever.
 I like the old version but new versions came and developers are pushing that.
-This kind of problem can be prevented in Blockchain games as the community can fork of the games and versions of the game.
+This kind of problem can be prevented in Blockchain games as the community can fork off the games and versions of the game.

 Low Migration Cost

 Blockchain games are already ahead in terms of incentivization, though tech and UX need a lot of improvement for mass adoption.
-We will see more progress in this direction over the time as scaling will improve.
+We will see more progress in this direction over time as scaling will improve.
 Developers already started building games on other blockchains like EOS, TRON which have some better transaction rates.
-Better incentive and reusable assets will attract more professional development in this space.
+Better incentives and reusable assets will attract more professional development in this space.
 There are some ambitious projects like Decentraland that plan to create a virtual world of blockchain assets.

 Crowdbotics helps people turn ideas and specs into working software products, including blockchain games and Etheruem apps.